COVID-19 mRNA Vaccine Dosing Allowances for Certain Immunocompromised Individuals

 All other limitations pertaining to this benefit (and other employment and day services, as applicable) shall continue to apply.

-In order to make these benefits available, DIDD will be adding the Residential Special Needs Adjustment—Homebound or Non-Residential Homebound Support Service, as applicable, to the cost plan of each person currently receiving any day service for a period of 30 days, effective Friday, March 13, 2020.
+In order to make these benefits available, DIDD will be adding the Residential Special Needs Adjustment—Homebound or Non-Residential Homebound Support Service, as applicable, to the cost plan of each person currently receiving any day service effective Friday, March 13, 2020, through June 30, 2021.
 For persons receiving residential services, Level 4 or Level 6 payment for the Residential Special Needs Adjustment – Homebound will be authorized only when this level of payment is also authorized for Community Participation.
 The level of reimbursement for Non-Residential Homebound Support Service shall be based on the level of payment currently authorized for Community Participation.
 The addition of the applicable Homebound service will be made by the Department and will not require submission of an amended ISP at this time.

 Again, this is not a mandate by the department to discontinue all community participation; the expectation is, as always, providers should support persons to make informed decisions regarding their choice to participate in community activities.